a00908270/masterthesis/thesis.md

 ## Endpoints

-The following table gives an overview of the provided RESTful endpoints provided by different services.
+The following table gives an overview of the RESTful endpoints by different services.
 They are made available via *Ingress* outside the *Kubernetes* cluster.

 | Service Name           | Exposed Endpoints             |
 | ---------------------- | ----------------------------- |